 Since there are a lot of activities for children as well, it’s one of the best things to do in Sioux Falls with kids.

 Even if you’re a solo traveler, you can participate in community programs.
-The programs for kids include those for homeschoolers, elementary students, middle school students, and preschoolers.
+The programs for kids include homeschoolers, elementary students, middle school students, and preschoolers.